COVID-19 pandemic in Japan: Kyushu

-On 24 May 2020, Fukuoka Prefecture announced a total of four confirmed cases, including one re-positive case confirmed in Fukuoka City, and three infected cases related to Kitakyushu City.
-Unfortunately for Kyushu, Kagoshima announced on 2 July 2020 that it has newly confirmed the infection with coronavirus in 9 men and women.
-On the other hand, Fukuoka Prefecture announced on the 2nd that four new coronavirus infections were confirmed.
-In August 2020, Fukuoka remained most seriously affected with nearly four thousand cases and over forty deaths.
-In January 2021, cases in Fukuoka rose to over 13,000 and 150 deaths.
+On 24 May 2020, Fukuoka Prefecture announced a total of four confirmed cases, including one re-positive case confirmed in Fukuoka City, and three in Kitakyushu City.
+On 2 July 2020, Kagoshima City confirmed a cluster of nine new cases of COVID-19, and Fukuoka Prefecture confirmed four.

 Socio-economic impact

 Abe said that "the new coronavirus is having a major impact on tourism, the economy and our society as a whole", throwing Japan into a recession.
 In Q1 2020 GDP there was 0.9 contraction, whereas in Q4 2019 GDP there was 1.9 contraction.
 During the early stages of the pandemic, face masks sold out across the nation and new stocks were quickly depleted.
 Pressure was placed on the healthcare system as demands for medical checkups increased.
 Chinese people were reported to have suffered increased discrimination.

 Due to the COVID-19 pandemic, logistics and supply chains from Chinese factories were disrupted, leading to complaints from certain Japanese manufacturers.
 Abe considered using emergency funds to mitigate the outbreak's impact on tourism, 40% of which is by Chinese nationals.
 S&P Global noted that the worst-hit stocks were for travel, cosmetics and retail companies, which are most exposed to Chinese tourism.
 Video game developer Nintendo issued a statement apologizing for delays in shipments of Nintendo Switch hardware, attributing it to the coronavirus outbreak in China, where much of the company's manufacturing is located.

 On the same day the Nagoya Expressway Public Corporation announced plans to temporarily close some toll gates and let employees work from their homes after an employee staffing the toll gates was diagnosed positive for SARS-CoV-2.
 Due to personnel shortages, six toll gates on the Tōkai and Manba routes of the expressway network were closed over the following weekend.

-In September 2020, the central government declared its intent to encourage remote work from the country's rural areas to combat the spread of the virus by subsidizing municipalities outside of the Greater Tokyo Area a total of ¥15 billion.
+In September 2020, the central government declared its intent to encourage remote work from the country's rural areas to combat the spread of the virus by subsidizing municipalities outside of the Greater Tokyo Area a total of ¥15 billion (US$142 million).
 The remote work subsidy was made available to eligible municipalities at the onset of FY 2021 on 1 April 2021.

+In August 2023, Kyodo News analyzed that Japan spent ¥68.5 trillion (US$471 billion) in alleviating the effects from COVID-19 pandemic and the inflation.